service@fannal.com +86-571-85161516

 How Many Nits Are Needed for Sunlight-Readable Displays?

-For industrial, automotive, medical, and outdoor applications, screen readability under sunlight is critical.
-Unlike consumer devices, industrial displays often operate in harsh ambient light conditions, where insufficient brightness can compromise visibility and usability.
+For outdoor applications, screen readability under sunlight is critical.
+Unlike consumer devices, outdoor industrial displays often operate in harsh ambient light conditions, where insufficient brightness can compromise visibility and usability.
 Understanding nits, sunlight-readable displays, and brightness requirements is essential for selecting the right display solution.

 A nit is a unit of luminance, equivalent to one candela per square meter (cd/m²).
 It measures the brightness of a display surface as perceived by the human eye.